A Guide To PFAS Treatment In Drinking Water

 The CERCLA designation alone may not be sufficient to fully address the broader class of PFAS compounds, as it is limited to just two specific substances.
 Ongoing challenges remain in terms of identifying all PFAS sources, establishing appropriate cleanup standards, and securing adequate funding for remediation efforts.

-Cost Of PFAS Treatment
+PFAS Treatment Costs

 Complying with these new rules comes with a multi-billion-dollar price tag.
 However, the new guidance allows utility providers to hold polluters accountable for the high costs of compliance, and numerous lawsuits have already been filed in several states around the country in response to the new guidelines.
-Compliance costs cover three major areas:

-• Drinking Water Utility Costs: According to a report by the American Water Works Association (AWWA) and Black & Veatch, drinking water utilities must invest over $50 billion over the next 20 years to install and operate treatment technology to comply with new PFAS standards.
+According to a report by the American Water Works Association (AWWA) and Black & Veatch, drinking water utilities must invest over $50 billion over the next 20 years to install and operate treatment technology to comply with new PFAS standards.
 This includes the costs of designing, constructing, and operating treatment systems to remove PFAS from drinking water supplies.

-• Wastewater Utility Costs: A survey by the National Association of Clean Water Agencies (NACWA) suggests that operational costs for individual clean water utilities will increase by up to 60% due to new PFAS regulations.
+Regarding wastewater, a survey by the National Association of Clean Water Agencies (NACWA) suggests that operational costs for individual clean water utilities will increase by up to 60% due to new PFAS regulations.
 For example, a study from Minnesota estimated the total wastewater costs for that state to remove PFAS to be between $14 and $28 billion over 20 years.
 Extrapolating this nationally, wastewater utilities are facing billions of dollars per annum in additional costs.

 Costs and Benefits of Removing PFAS from Drinking Water